kanchanpalaste29/Sales-Analytics-Capstone-Project---Northwind-Traders-/README.md

 # Sales Analytics Capstone Project – Northwind Traders

-This Sales Analytics capstone project uses the Northwind Traders dataset to build an interactive Power BI dashboard.
-It analyzes sales performance, customer behavior, inventory trends, and employee efficiency using a MECE framework to support data-driven business decisions.
+This project demonstrates the use of Power BI to transform the Northwind Traders dataset into an interactive analytics dashboard.
+It presents key business insights through structured analysis and intuitive visualizations to support data-driven decision-making.

 ## Project Overview
-This Sales Analytics capstone project focuses on building an interactive Power BI dashboard using the Northwind Traders dataset to analyze key business operations in a wholesale environment.
-The project aims to uncover insights related to sales performance, customer behavior, inventory efficiency, supplier contribution, and employee performance.
+The Sales Analytics Capstone Project is designed to analyze the end-to-end operations of Northwind Traders, a wholesale food distribution company.
+The dashboard provides a comprehensive view of revenue trends, customer purchasing patterns, product and inventory status, supplier and logistics efficiency, and employee performance.

-A structured MECE (Mutually Exclusive, Collectively Exhaustive) business framework is applied to ensure comprehensive analysis without overlapping metrics.
-By integrating data from multiple relational tables and enabling interactive exploration through filters and visuals, the dashboard supports data-driven decision-making and helps stakeholders monitor performance, identify trends, and improve operational efficiency.
+A MECE (Mutually Exclusive, Collectively Exhaustive) business framework is applied to ensure that all analytical areas are clearly defined, non-overlapping, and collectively cover the entire business.
+Interactive filters, drill-downs, and KPI indicators enable stakeholders to explore data dynamically and identify actionable insights that support strategic and operational decisions.

 ## Dataset Description
 Dataset Description